flaneurette/Harden-Windows-OS-Firewall/README.md

 You can close 95-98% of **all incoming services or ports** it will not affect your system whatsoever.

-If you do this, your Windows machine becomes basically unreabale from outside. (=what we want for strong security)
+If you do this, your Windows machine becomes basically unreadable from outside. (=what we want for strong security)

 1. Presse Win key (windows symbols) + R key
 2. Type: firewall.cpl